 Learn about RASS Programs & Services

-Ryerson Aboriginal Student Services (RASS) provides a number of programs for First Nations, Inuit, Metis, Canadian Indigenous students (or those who identify by nation or community) at Ryerson.
+TMU Aboriginal Student Services (RASS) provides a number of programs for First Nations, Inuit, Metis, Canadian Indigenous students (or those who identify by nation or community) at TMU.

 As the university uses the fall as a transition semester in preparation for a broader return to campus in the winter semester, Aboriginal Student Services is continuing to work remotely.
 The team is available via phone, email and available for virtual/phone appointments as required.
 Find more COVID-19 information and updates.

 Peer support for Indigenous students

 The Peer Supporter Program aims to enhance the university experience of Aboriginal students at Ryersonby supporting their adjustment and transition to university life.
 The program helps facilitate academic success, as well as positive social and personal growth.
 Peer Supporters provide opportunities for Aboriginal students to access campus programs, networks and resources that enable them to benefit from a well-rounded university experience.

 - Serve as a positive role models and support systems for Aboriginal students